Debt consolidation can lower your monthly payments, but can it also lower your credit score?

 - You Have a High Debt-to-Income Ratio: If your debt balance is simply too high to cover with your current income, debt consolidation probably isn’t going to solve your problems.
 While reducing your interest rate will help lower your payment somewhat, consolidation loans and balance transfer cards require you to start aggressively paying down your debt.
 If you can’t afford it, the consolidation will backfire.

 - You’re Caught in the Vicious Cycle: To qualify for a consolidation loan or a balance transfer card, your credit needs to be above a certain level.
-If your debt problem is so big that your credit score has fallen below 580, it’s going to be difficult to consolidate.
+If your debt problem is so big that your credit score has fallen below 580, it may be difficult to consolidate.

 - Your Spending Habits are Poor: Debt consolidation only works if you subsequently follow through and pay off your new debt.
 If you have poor spending habits and don’t fix the problem that caused you to get into debt in the first place, you’ll just end up back where you started.